 Some love a moist carrot cake with pineapple while others just want a plain and simple carrot cake.

-My family is crazy about carrot cake like carrot cake pancakes and Carrot Cake Energy Bites.
 Ever since switching to a grain-free diet due to health issues, I’ve been on a mission to convert many of our favorite carrot cake recipes using low carb ingredients.

 After a few tweaks here and there, this low carb carrot cake has all those amazing flavors we love in a classic carrot cake.
 Not only is this the best tasting paleo carrot cake we’ve made, but it’s a cinch to make.